emacs-compat/compat/README.md

 Bug and patches
 ---------------

-Patches, bug reports and comments can be sent to the mailing list
+Patches, bug reports and comments can be sent to the [development mailing list][compat-devel] or via [GitHub].

-    ~pkal/public-inbox@lists.sr.ht

-or via GitHub.
 These may include issues in the compatibility code, missing definitions or performance issues.

 When contributing, make sure to provide test and use the existing tests defined in compat-test.el.
 These can be easily executed using